PallaviDhongade/PallaviDhongade/README.md

 - 👋 Hi, I’m @PallaviDhongade
-- 👀 I’m interested in
+- 👀 I’m interested in learning new things
 - 🌱 I’m currently learning SpringBoot
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me 27pallavi1995@gmail.com

 <!---
 PallaviDhongade/PallaviDhongade is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.